History of Nickelodeon: 1979–1984: National launch as Nickelodeon

 Nickelodeon quickly expanded its audience reach, first to other Warner Cable systems across the country, and eventually to other cable providers.

+By late 1979, Nickelodeon experienced rapid early growth following its national expansion.
+According to TVC Programming, the network surpassed one million subscribers two months ahead of internal projections, with Warner Cable reporting strong early adoption across multiple markets.
+At the time, Nickelodeon was overseen by general manager Nyhl Henson, who credited the channel’s fast growth to its distinctive children’s programming strategy and strong viewer engagement.

 It was distributed via satellite on RCA Satcom-1, which went into orbit one week earlier on March 26 – originally transmitted on transponder space purchased from televangelists Jim and Tammy Faye Bakker.
 The channel was originally uplinked, along with sibling network Star Channel, from a facility located at Buffalo, NY television station WIVB-TV; by December 1980, it was announced that uplink of both channels would move into a new facility in Hauppauge, NY along with new sibling channel MTV (after a planned expansion to the Buffalo facility was scrapped when Warner-Amex was unable to come to a deal with Channel 4's ownership over a long-term lease).
 Despite its prior history as a part of the QUBE system, Nickelodeon designates 1979 as the year of the channel's official launch.

 As Nickelodeon originally operated as a commercial-free service, the network ran interstitials between programs, consisting of a male mime portrayed by character actor/mime Jonathan Schwartz doing tricks in front of a black background.
 At the time of its launch, Nickelodeon's programming ran on weekdays from 8:00 a.m. to 11:00 p.m. and on weekends from 8:00 a.m. to midnight Eastern and Pacific Time.
 Sibling network Star Channel (later known as The Movie Channel) would take over the channel space after Nickelodeon's broadcast day ended.

 On September 14, 1979, American Express reached an agreement with Warner Communications to buy 50% of Warner Cable Corporation for $175 million in cash and short-term notes.
 Through the formation of the joint venture, which was incorporated in December of that year, both Star Channel and Nickelodeon were folded into Warner-Amex Satellite Entertainment (later Warner-Amex Cable Communications), a company which handled the operations of the group's cable channels (Warner Cable was folded into a separate jointly owned unit, the Warner Cable Corporation).

 New shows were added to the Nickelodeon lineup in 1980, including Dusty's Treehouse, First Row Features, Special Delivery, What Will They Think Of Next? and Livewire.
 Cy Schneider became Nickelodeon's president that same year; the channel's early years were referred to years later as the "green vegetable era", as it focused mainly on programs that parents thought were good and appropriate for children, but not necessarily what the children themselves wanted to see.